 We rely on timely self-reporting of information that may affect the recipient's payment or eligibility, such as employment wage information, financial accounts, and in-kind support and maintenance that can be in the form of food, shelter, or both, from family, friends, or other third-party sources.
 To reduce the reliance on self-reporting of employment and wage information, we are working on a Payroll Information Exchange (PIE) with commercial payroll data providers to obtain wage and employment information.
-In February 2024, we published a proposed rule describing the agency's plans for accessing and using information from payroll data providers to reduce improper payments (overpayments & underpayments), which improves service to customers.
-We continue working towards implementation of PIE.
-To ensure individuals receive the benefits to which they are entitled, in FY 2024, we plan to process about 2.5 million SSI non-medical redeterminations and limited issues.
-These reviews ensure individuals continue to meet all statutory and regulatory requirements to be eligible for and to receive the correct SSI payment amount.
-In January 2024, we reminded technicians of waiver provisions that may apply when resources exceed limits by a small amount.
-In February 2024, we reminded technicians to review any ineligibility due to income/resources that may be a result of COVID-19 disaster assistance payments to prevent erroneous counting of disaster assistance as excess income and resources.
+In February 2024, we published a proposed rule describing the agency's plans for accessing and using information from payroll data providers to reduce improper payments (overpayments and underpayments), which improves service to customers.
+The public comment period closed in April 2024.
+We are carefully considering the comments in preparation for the final rule for publication currently slated for early calendar year 2025.
+In the interim, we continue working towards implementation of PIE.
+Effective September 30, 2024, we are no longer counting food as income when we figure SSI payments and we have expanded the rental subsidy policy.
+Additionally, we have expanded the definition of a public assistance household to include households receiving Supplemental Nutrition Assistance Program payments and households where not all members receive public assistance.
+These three updates are part of SSI regulation simplification.